-Join Joe Marini for an in-depth discussion in this video Working with calendars, part of Up and Running with Python.
+Join Joe Marini for an in-depth discussion in this video Working with calendars, part of Learning Python (2013).

 Alright, let's wrap up this chapter by taking a look at few examples of how to…work with calendars in Python.
 Again, this is going to come up from time…to time, you'll have to work not just with dates and times, you'll have to work with calendars.…And Python's library provides a couple of useful utilities for working with…calendars in both text and HTML formats.
 So, I've scrolled down here in my snippets…to the calendars section, let's open up calendars_start.py.…So, let's begin by copying and pasting the import calendars statement.…